lucasxlu/mmdetection/README.md

 **Note: If you only have 1 class, use CLASSES = [‘xx’], or you will get some trouble.**

-6. Re-install: python3 setup.py install
+6. Re-install: python3 setup.py develop

 The detailed description of training/test procedure can be found in [GETTING_STARTED](GETTING_STARTED.md).